chemzqm/vim-iterm2-start/Readme.md

 Dispatch a task for iTerm2 in MacVim, used for async command line task (eg: git push and unite tests)

-Prerequirement:
+It works much like [vim-dispatch](https://github.com/tpope/vim-dispatch), the difference is it's works (only) with MacVim, iTerm2 latest and fish shell, in order to keep it quite simple.
+The reason I made this is I found changing the code of vim-dispatch is quite hard, and it doesn't support iTerm2 > 2.9

+Requirement:

 * MacVim 7.3+
-* iTerm2 > 2.9 currently in beta test
+* iTerm2 > 2.9 currently in beta test (latest lightly build is preferred)
 * fish shell (otherwise you will need change the code)
 * Knowledge of command line tools